tanbir-skhaira/cesq-learning/README.md

 ## Context

-Part of the MaQuEst project — Maison du Quantique Grand Est. Working on integration between the aQCess neutral-atom quantum platform and regional HPC infrastructure (ROMEO, GENCI).
+Part of the MaQuEst project — Maison du Quantique Grand Est. Working on integration between the quantum platform and regional HPC infrastructure.